Jsadamiec/automatic-octo-guacamole/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-    VIN number, price of car, make of car
+    VIN number and purchase price

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+ Two textboxes for VIN number and purshase price

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.